All Episodes

 In a Dutch study of those born in 1958, they found that those with an average IQ and lower had a 28% risk of divorce in the first five years of marriage.

-By contrast, those with a high IQ, between 115 to 130, 1 to 2 standard deviations above the norm, they had a 9% chance of getting divorced.
+By contrast, those with a high IQ, between 115 to 130, one to two standard deviations above the norm, they had a 9% chance of getting divorced, which would make sense.

 The more intelligent you are, the more you can have a theory of mind that includes someone else.